jessehl/rankYourColleagues/README.md

 # Rank your colleagues

-This project analyzes the results of the _Rank Your Colleagues_ game.
-For each round of the game, there is a .tsv file (export from Google Forms).
-One example file is included in [`src/test/results/example.tsv`](src/test/results/example.tsv).
+This project is used to analyze the results of the _Rank Your Colleagues_ game.
+The game's answers are collected using Google Forms - each round results in one .tsv file.
+An example file is included in [`src/test/results/`](src/test/results/).

 ## Usage